Abdullah-Alghoul/odoo_technical_training/Understanding Model Relationship.md

 actual database structure, but allows us easily browse from the one side of the many related records.
 A typical use case is the relationship between a document header and its lines.

-In our example, a One2many inverse relationship on Stages allows us to easily list all the Tasks in that Stage

 <h2>Computed fields</h2>